 U.S. onshore gas production has risen year-over-year since 2009, according to data compiled by Bloomberg Industries.

 “Overall, the prognosis for gas rigs continues to be positive, driven by shale-gas drilling,” Kuni Chen, an analyst for Stamford, Connecticut-based CRT Capital Group LLC, said yesterday in a telephone interview.

 Optima said Nov.
 19 it agreed to acquire KES Acquisition Co., which owns a mill producing special-bar quality steel.
-It will pay New York-based ALJ Regional Holdings Inc. (ALJJ) $112.5 million for KES.
+It will pay New York-based ALJ Regional Holdings Inc. (ALJJ:US) $112.5 million for KES.
 Optima’s Niagara Lasalle Corp. unit, which makes cold finished steel bars for auto markets, is KES’s largest customer, Stevick said.

 The acquisition will increase Optima’s annual sales to about $700 million and improve its ability to fill orders quickly, the CEO said.
 The company’s mills have waiting times as long as 12 months, he said.

 Two of the company’s major customers that drill for gas increased orders by 20 percent since 2011, Stevick said, declining to name them for competitive reasons.

 Optima operates in a niche market for specialty steel that comprises about 2 percent to 3 percent of the total steel market, he said.